Under rare circumstances, it is possible that the connection between the staging and the production site gets lost.

 This can also happen if you moved your production and staging site to another server.

 Read here to find out how to reconnect the staging site in that case.

 Another reason for this could be if you created your staging site with a very old WP Staging version like 1.6 or earlier and then upgraded to the latest WP Staging Pro version.

 If WP Staging loosed its connection to the staging site it’s not possible to push the staging site to the production website any longer.

 If you are familiar with phpmyadmin and if you are not scared by doing a slight modification in the production database you can resolve this easily by changing the path to the staging site.

-As long as you change only the mentioned data rows you cannot break anything but It’s still a good idea to make a backup first!
+As long as you change the mentioned values only you cannot break anything.
+It’s still a good idea to make a backup first!